 Leaves are falling at a breakneck pace, winds a blowing a little colder, harvest and hunting seasons are in full swing, and the frost is beginning to settle in.
 Wait – frost?
 Yes, our old friend winter is around the corner.
 It is time to remind ourselves and our operations personnel about the cold weather operations we employ to keep the water flowing in our water storage tanks, and keeping them from freezing and causing problems.

-There are a number of options available for preventing the buildup of ice in water tanks, ranging from preliminary and periodic checks to daily operating variables to the installation of items specifically geared towards preventing freezing.
+There are many options available for preventing the buildup of ice in water tanks, ranging from preliminary and periodic checks to daily operating variables to the installation of items specifically geared towards preventing freezing.

-Periodic visual verification of the operations of these systems are important, because if its circuit(s) are blown or they aren’t working properly, it may lead to damage to your tower, rather than protection of it.
+Periodic visual verification of the operations of these systems is important, because if its circuit(s) are blown or they aren’t working properly, it may lead to damage to your tower, rather than the protection of it.

 KLM Engineering has extensive experience with the installation and operation of most of these systems and can provide consultation on their potential use and situations where one or more may be appropriate.